arafatm/arafatm.github.io/_articles/agile/slack.md

 quantification to personnel turnover, it often becomes the second or third largest cost category.

-in Soul of a New Machine, the retrospective of Data General’s overtime-intensive Eagle Project, the author, Tracy Kidder, reports that every single member of the Eagle team was gone within a month of the end of the project.
+In *Soul of a New Machine*, the retrospective of Data General’s overtime-intensive Eagle Project, the author, Tracy Kidder, reports that every single member of the Eagle team was gone within a month of the end of the project.